 The focus is on safety, learning and fun.
 Our teaching method utilizes progressive drill skills that when combined ultimately lead to the completion of the skill in its entirety.
 Students experience many levels of success as we acknowledge each drill as it is mastered.
 This method improves both safety and confidence while making the process fun for the kids.

-Levels 1, 2 and 3 of Recreational Gymnastics (ages 6 and up) are organized according to ability and prepare gymnasts for competition.
-All are welcome for level 1 (beginners) but prerequisites must be met beyond level 1 in order to move up.
+Recreational Gymnastics levels for Beginner, Advanced Beginner and Intermediate are organized according to ability and prepare gymnasts for competition.
+All are welcome for the Beginner level but prerequisites must be met in order to move up.

-Building on skills learned in level 1 while focusing on the move up requirements.
-Move up requirements for both Level 1 and 2 concentrate on the following areas: Vault, Bars, Beam and Floor Exercise
+Move up requirements for all levels concentrate on the following areas: Vault, Bars, Beam and Floor Exercise